mariacjones1/postcards/README.md

 - The posts page component and comments beneath posts use an infinite scroll so that new posts/comments are loaded without the user having to click next page each time.

+## React components

+Using reusable React components means individual components can be used on different pages, meaning code does not need to be repeated (DRY principle) and components can render individually, rather than whole pages needing to reload each time the user takes an action.

+Reusable components used in this project:

+- Asset, Avatar, Footer, MoreDropdown, NavBar, NotFound - these small components are rendered on many, if not all, pages
+- Comment - this component is rendered multiple times on the PostPage (once per comment for the post)
+- Post - this component is currently only rendered on the PostPage, but having it as a separate component means it can be reused elsewhere in the future
+- PostPreview - this component is rendered multiple times on the PostsPage (once per post in the view)
+- Profile - this component is rendered multiple times within PopularProfiles and TrendingProfiles (once per profile)

 ## Agile methodology

 ### GitHub project